nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 The 64-bit addresses are unique worldwide, and set by the device vendor (in a real device).
 The 16-bit addresses are not guaranteed to be unique, and they are typically either assigned during the devices deployment, or assigned dynamically during the device bootstrap.

-In |ns3| the device bootstrap is not (yet) present.
-Hence, both addresses are set when the device is created.

 The other relavant "address" to consider is the PanId (16 bits), which represents the PAN the device is attached to.